JGMEYER/telegram-utility-bot/README.md

   def my_endpoint_logic(event, context):
       ...
   ```
   This function must return a dict like `{"statusCode": <http_status_code>}`.

 1. Add a clause in handler() in handler.py to execute your function when the endpoint is invoked.
   ```
   elif event['path'] == "/telegram/myEndpoint":
       return my_endpoint_logic(event, context)
   ```
-  You can easily mock out an endpoint like while it's being developed with:
+  You can easily mock out an endpoint while it's being developed with:
   ```
   elif event['path'] == "/telegram/myEndpoint":
       return {"statusCode": 400}  # not yet available